Fendt 700 Vario: Series

-The 700 Vario series has been available since 1998.
+The 700 Vario series debuted on 30 August 1998.
+It featured the brand-new ML 180 continuously variable transmission and won the “Tractor of the Year 1999″ award.
 Among the larger Fendt models, 800 Vario to 1100 Vario MT and the compact machines of the 200 Vario, 300 Vario and 500 Vario series, the 700 Vario is considered particularly versatile.
 The series is the best-selling model of Fendt and the most popular tractor in Germany.

 Since its official presentation in 1998, the drive, technology and equipment of the Fendt 700 Vario have been consistently further developed.
 In total, there are seven generations of the series.
 Each generation includes four to six different models, which mainly differ in performance and horsepower.
 Currently, the 700 Vario Gen6 models and the tractors of the latest generation 700 Vario Gen7 are still being produced.
 Due to their durability and long lifespan, older Fendt 700 generations are still available as used machines on the market.

-Fendt pursues the approach of combining a comfortable and user-friendly operation with a versatile range of functions with the 700 Vario series.
-The innovative operating system Variotronic, which was introduced with the introduction of the first 700 Vario generation in 1998, has been awarded internationally.
+Fendt pursues the approach of combining a user-friendly operation with a range of functions with the 700 Vario series.
+The operating system, Variotronic, which was introduced with the first 700 Vario generation in 1998, has been awarded internationally.

 Since 2011, all tractors of the fourth generation have been equipped with Fendt Efficient Technology (FET) and the VisioPlus cab for safe and comfortable work.
 In 2020, the FendtOne operating system was introduced with the sixth generation.
 In response to global demand, the available track widths of the tractor models have been adjusted.
-Also, all Fendt 700 Vario models currently built comply with the European exhaust emission standard stage V. On July 25, 2024, the 100,000th Fendt 700 Vario rolled off the production line in Marktoberdorf, proving the succes of the tractor series.
+Also, all Fendt 700 Vario models currently built comply with the European exhaust emission standard stage V. On July 25, 2024, the 100,000th Fendt 700 Vario rolled off the production line in Marktoberdorf, proving the success of the tractor series.